Nadira (Pakistani actress)

-Nadira (22 November 1968 – 6 August 1995) was a Pakistani film actress and dancer, active in Punjabi and Urdu-language cinema during the 1980s and early 1990s.
+Nadira (22 November 1968 – 6 August 1995) was a Pakistani film actress and dancer, active in Punjabi and Urdu-language cinema from the mid-1980s to the mid-1990s.
 She was popularly known as The White Rose due to her romantic roles and graceful on-screen persona.

 Born in Lahore, she made her acting debut in the Punjabi film Aakhri Jang (1986), although Nishan (1986) was released earlier and is considered her first appearance on record.
 Over a career spanning approximately eight years, Nadira became a prominent figure in Lollywood, noted for her expressive performances and distinctive dance style.
 She frequently starred opposite actors such as Sultan Rahi, Ghulam Mohiuddin, and Ismael Shah, and often played emotionally intense and dramatic roles.
 Her notable films include Aakhri Jang (1986), Puttar Sheran Day (1986), Baadal (1986), Nachay Nagi (1987), Meri Aavaz (1987), Commando Action (1988), Maula Bakhsh (1988), Mafroor (1988), Jagga Daku (1993), Miss Allah Rakhi (1989), 30 Mar Khan (1989), and Zakhmi Aurat (1989).
 In Meri Aavaz, she performed in two songs that became popular at the time.
 Nadira married businessman Ijaz Hussain and had two children.
 Following her marriage, she retired from the entertainment industry.
 On 6 August 1995, she was fatally shot by unidentified assailants in Liberty Market, Lahore.